gbaychev/NClass/README.md

   - Bringing the NClass' support of C# and Java up-to-date with current version of the languages
   - Sequence diagrams
-  - Use Case diagrams
+  - Use Case diagrams -> done ✔️
-  - Undo/Redo
+  - Undo/Redo -> done ✔️
   - Many more to come.
 If you have an idea, don't hesitate to open an issue

-## :speech_balloon: Slack

-If you have a discussion or talk about NClass, you can do it now on Slack too.
-Drop an email to nclass dot editor at gmail dot com with subject NClass to get an invite.

-Please bear in mind that currently the response times on Slack are slow.

-## How to build
+## 🛠️ How to build
 - at root folder level run:

         git submodule sync --recursive